kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 2.19.15 - Friday, 3rd October 2025 =
+* This update addressed a security bug.
+Props to Wordfence for reporting it responsibly to our team.
+Please make sure you are using the latest version on your website.

+= 2.19.14 - Wednesday, 17th September 2025 =
+* Fix: Removed unused dependencies from the Block Stats Processor.

+= 2.19.13 - Wednesday, 17th September 2025 =
+* Improvement: Popup Builder – Improved popup creation through REST with role flexibility.

+= 2.19.12 - Wednesday, 3rd September 2025 =
+* Improvement: Info Box - Alignment options now hide smartly based on icon/image settings.
+* Fix: Post - Corrected behavior where invalid pagination on single posts prevented expected redirects.
+* Fix: Global - Resolved a conflict where editor upsell assets were interfering with the SureCart price selector block.

 = 2.19.11 - Tuesday, 15th July 2025 =
 * Fix: Buttons - Resolved an issue wherein the  gap between buttons would not work as intended for mobile.
 * Fix: Container - Resolved an issue wherein the advanced gradient locations 1 & 2 would not be applied on mobile & tablet.